beast-dev/doc/_posts/2018-10-24-measuring-performance.md

 * A better measure of BEAST performance than the average time per million steps would be the average time per effectively independent sample (i.e., ESS/hour).
 In the example above, the `treeLength` measure goes from 752 independent values per hour to 1407, nearly doubling.

-* Balancing operator weights to achieve better performance (as ESS/hour) is a difficult balancing act and may need multiple runs and examination of operator analyses and ESSs.
+* Choosing operator weights to achieve better performance (as ESS/hour) is a difficult balancing act and may need multiple runs and examination of operator analyses and ESSs.
 It may usually be better to be conservative about these and worry about getting statistically correct results more than saving a few hours of runtime.

 * We are currently working on improving the operators and weights to achieve a reliable increase in statistical performance.
 More soon on this...